hnsl/librcd/blog-post.md

 Librcd specifically uses exceptions to implement non locking concurrency and CSP.
 Cancellation exceptions are extremely useful to write execution contexts that should just be cancelled and thrown away when their underlying precondition is falsified which destroys their reason for existence.
 Join race exceptions are extremely useful to mute the endless possibilities of non existence relationships many execution context can have to one another which bogs down the code with uninteresting noise.
 More about that further down in the "Concurrency is not parallelism" chapter.

 An author also tries to claim exceptions are useless because you cannot unwind over several different actor contexts.
 If I had 40 worker fibers in librcd I would just save the exception for later and throw it (with forwarding) when joining to return the result.
-This is a pattern I have used many several times and works great.
-If you want to abort processing right away you can simply do that cancellation exceptions.
+This is a pattern I have used many several times and it works great.
+If you want to abort processing right away you can simply do that with cancellation exceptions.

 ---

 Librcd implements support for exceptions through the use of macros, `setjmp`/`longjmp` and some gcc C extensions that are implemented by clang.
-When throwing exceptions all regions entered after entering the try region will be unwounded.
+When throwing exceptions all regions entered after entering the try region will be unwound.
 Throwing an exception in a sub heap will therefore deallocate all memory allocated in that region.

 As an example we'll set up a server that reads some numbers from a tcp session and adds them together.
 The numbers are decimal and separated by line endings.
 The server should be strict and throw an exception if the format is not recognised.
 The source code: